jimporter/mike/README.md

 ### Building Your Docs

-Before your first build, you'll probably want to add the version selector to your MkDocs config.
-Simply run the following command in the directory with your `mkdocs.yml` file to install the extra CSS and JS files to your docs:
+Before your first build, you'll probably want to add the "extras" to your documentation sources that will display a version selector in your generated docs.
+To do this, run the following command in the directory with your `mkdocs.yml` file, and it will add the extra CSS and JS files to your docs directory and update your `mkdocs.yml` configuration as needed.
+Once you're happy with the changes, you can commit them so that subsequent builders (e.g. your CI system) don't need to worry about this step:

 ```sh
 mike install-extras